The Deal (2015 film): Box office

 The Deal was released in South Korea on March 12, 2015.
 It opened at number one at the box office, grossing from 495,000 admissions over its first four days.

 Reception

-With an IMBD rating of 6.1 / 10, and 59% of Google users said they liked the film, reviews for The Deal were mixed.
+With an IMDb rating of 6.1 / 10, and 59% of Google users said they liked the film, reviews for The Deal were mixed.
 The Hollywood Reporter called it a 'visually arresting debut in the crowded Korean thriller arena' while Screen Anarchy called it 'a serviceable but generic revenge thriller.'
 Asian Movie Web called the film a thriller which 'you don't have to watch, but which nonetheless will appease the hunger of genre-fans.'